 It’s that time of the year again.
 I am starting to receive photos of chickens in sweaters, and people saying, “Kim, you need to make this for your chickens!”

 I agree they are adorable and I would certainly make them for a photo session, but chickens are naturally dressed for the colder weather and don’t need sweaters.
 I think chickens prefer cooler days to the hot days of summer.

 Have you ever looked at your chickens on a cold day and thought…WOW!
 Has Henrietta packed the weight on?
-Don’t worry she is just “Fluffing her Feathers” or ptiloerection.
-When chickens use their downy feathers to trap air close to her body and stay warm.
-Mother Nature is amazing when it came to the design of chickens.
-They really are amazing creatures.
-The warm air stays close to their skin blocking any cold air from touching them.
+Don’t worry she is just “fluffing her feathers,” or piloerection – when chickens use their downy feathers to trap air close to her body and stay warm.
+The warm air stays close to their skin, blocking any cold air from touching them.
 Amazing!
 So, sweaters may be adorable, they are likely to do harm to your chickens.

 I hope all your fluffy, feathery friends stay warm and safe this winter!